 A story of amour fou.
 Walt is madly in love/lust with a young illegal Mexican immigrant.
 However, the object of his unrequited affection doesn't even speak any English and finds Walt really...
 See full summary »

 Sissy Hankshaw is born with enormous thumbs that help her hitchhiking through the US from a young age.
 She becomes a model in advertising and her NY agent 'the Countess' sends her to his ...
 See full summary »

-Two friends that call each other Gerry decide to hide in the wilderness to see something and they do not find it.
+Two friends that call each other Gerry decide to hide in the wilderness in order to see something.
+However, they do not find what they're looking for.
 They decide to return to the car but they get lost in the desert, without water, supplies or a compass.
-Now they have to walking trying to find the road to survive.
+Now they have to walk, trying to find the road to survive.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil